instruct-rb/instruct/README.md

     - [ ] Self healing
   - [ ] Guard-rails (middleware that checks for prompt injections/high perplexity)
   - [ ] Auto-continuation (middleware that adds prompts to continue a conversation)
-  - [ ] Support transform attachments in the transcript intos multi-modal input
+  - [ ] Support transform attachments in the prompt intos multi-modal input
   - [ ] Anthropic caching
-  - [ ] Visualize streaming transcript as a tree in web interface (dependent on forking)
+  - [ ] Visualize streaming prompt as a tree in web interface (dependent on forking)
   - [ ] Standardize finish reasons, and shared call arguments
 - Models
   - [x] OpenAI API model selection